 #1 – Go for a Drive

 One of my biggest recommendations for visiting Orlando is to get a car.
 There is a lot to do in the area and you’re going to need a car to get around or spend just as much money on other transportation.
 We were fortunate enough to be given a free 2017 Mitsubishi Outlander SEL to drive around Orlando just for our trip, and it was the perfect getting around car!
+We even took it for a spin to try out one of my favorite Daytona Beach restaurants while we were there!

 What Makes the Mitsubishi Outlander a Great Family Car